NTBEL/diffusion-fit/README.md

 ### What's new in

-#### version 0.4.0
+#### version 0.5.0
- * New options define how the peak and tail signal are computed when applying the thresholding for images to determine whether to terminate the fitting.
+ * New option to specify how the noise is estimated from the tail signal when applying the thresholding for images to determine whether to terminate the fitting early: the `-threshold_noise` option from the command line.
- * New AnisotropicGaussianFit class for fitting images with anisotropic diffusion along the major (x,y) axes; the x and y axes can have different diffusion coefficients.
- * Additional output file from the CLI to store the measured diffusion coefficients and some other fitting diagnostics.
- * Additional output file from the CLI to store the input arguments used for the diffusionfit run.

 See the [CHANGELOG](CHANGELOG.md) for additional details.